 However, our testing of the latest biometric headphones has shown them to be incredibly accurate.
 The thin skin in the ear makes readings easier to take, and we've found headphones can be more responsive to changes in heart rate than wrist-based counterparts.

-It's not all plain-sailing.
-You'll pretty much need to use a phone to track your workout if you opt for headphones, which is great for music listening, but less comfortable if you need to strap a phablet to your arm.
+It's not all plain sailing, though.
+You'll most likely need a phone to track your workout if you opt for headphones, which is great for music listening, but less comfortable if you need to strap a phablet to your arm.
 And obviously watches are much more adept at displaying your heart rate in real time, making them more useful, if less accurate, for training.

 Wareable's top pick